When It's Not Breast Cancer: All About Benign Breast Disease

 Non-Cancerous Possibilities

-• Cysts: fluid-filled sacs.
+• Cysts are fluid-filled sacs.
 They are typically painless and slow-growing and are smooth to the touch.
-Some go away on their own, others may become large and painful, in which case they can be drained by a professional.
+Some go away on their own, others may become large and painful in which case they can be drained by a professional.

 • Fibroadenomas: common non-cancerous solid breast tumors.
-These are more common in young women.
+Fibroadenomas are more common in young women and thought to be influenced by hormones.

 • Fibrocystic breast changes: fluctuating hormone levels can make breasts feel lumpy, dense, and tender, especially before menstruation.

-• Intraductal papilloma: Small, wart-like growths form inside the mammary duct near nipple and may cause discharge.
-Surgery is usually recommended to remove the growths and reduce the risk of cancer.
+• Intraductal papilloma: Small growths that form inside the mammary duct near nipple and may cause discharge.
+Surgery may be recommended to remove the growths and reduce the risk of cancer.

 • Mammary duct ectasia: People who have reached menopause are more prone to this.
-It causes milk ducts to swell, thicken, and sometimes become blocked.
+Milk ducts may swell, thicken, and sometimes become blocked.
 The nipple might turn inward or leak discharge.
 It does not increase cancer risk.

 • Traumatic fat necrosis: Breast lumps form when scar tissue replaces breast tissue that has been damaged.
 It does not raise the risk of cancer and does not need treatment.